D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: D2D Link Reliability in Grouped RA

 \section{D2D Link Reliability in Grouped RA}

-The principle of D2D-based grouped RA is illustrated in Fig.~\ref{fig:ran_topology_grouped_ra}.
-Sensors are clustered into groups, generally according to their spatial locations, but context information such as device class can also be counted.
+The principle of D2D-GRA is illustrated in Fig.~\ref{fig:ran_topology_grouped_ra}.
+Sensors are clustered into groups, generally according to their spatial locations, however context information such as device class can also be accounted.
 Each group has a group coordinator (GC), which relays data for the rest group members (GMs).
-To achieve this relaying, a D2D link must be established between the GC and every GM, such that the GC can aggregate uplink data from the GMs, and distribute downlink data to them.
-Thus, in each group, only the GC needs to execute the RA procedure to visit the BS, so that the density of RA requests---which is inversely proportional to the average group size---is reduced.
-While an extra overhead may be generated by the essential intra-group signaling messages, its impact on the macro cell RAN can be minimized or even removed by exploiting unlicensed spectrum technologies, namely D2D outbound communication, by means of for e.g. bluetooth or WiFi Direct.
-To achieve an optimal energy efficiency performance, the process of clustering and GC selection is usually carried out at the BS, where cell-wide Channel Status Information (CSI) is available to support a global optimization.
-Besides, as the energy consumption of the GC might be unbalanced due to additional coordination activities, the GC selection process relies on the history of previous GC assignments so as to provide fairness guarantees.
-An example of such history-based GC selection scheme has been reported earlier in~\cite{ji2017applying}, where a D2D-based clustered uplink transmission solution is proposed for Internet-of-Things deployments.
+To accomplish such relaying operations, a D2D link must be established between the GC and every GM, such that the GC can aggregate uplink data from the GMs, and distribute downlink data to them.
+For the GMs without direct physical access to the BS, the end-to-end connection management shall be executed at the BS with assistance of their dedicated GCs, and a transport connection shall be established as introduced in \cite{soldani2008wireless}.
+Thus, in each group, only the GC executes the RA procedure to visit the BS so that the RA request density---which is inversely proportional to the average group size---is reduced.
+While an extra overhead may be generated by the essential intra-group signaling messages, its impact on the macro cell RAN can be minimized or even removed by exploiting unlicensed spectrum technologies, namely D2D outbound communication, by means of e.g. Bluetooth or WiFi Direct.

+To further achieve an optimal energy efficiency, the processes of clustering and GC selection are usually carried out at the BS level, where cell-wide Channel Status Information (CSI) is available to support centralized scheduling.
+Besides, as the energy consumption of GC might be unbalanced due to additional coordination activities, the GC selection process might rely on the historical GC assignments so as to provide fairness guarantees.
+An example of such history-based GC selection scheme has been reported in~\cite{ji2017applying}, where a D2D-based clustered uplink transmission solution is proposed for Internet-of-Things deployments.